Eating fewer carbs can have impressive health benefits.

-Chicken is among the world's most popular meats.
-It is high in many beneficial nutrients, and an excellent source of protein.
+Chicken is among the world’s most popular meats.
+It’s high in many beneficial nutrients and an excellent source of protein.

-If you're on a low-carb diet, then it may be a better choice to go for the fattier cuts, like the wings and thighs.
+If you’re on a low-carb diet, it may be a better choice to go for fattier cuts like wings and thighs.

 Pork is another delicious type of meat, and bacon is a favorite of many low-carb dieters.

-Bacon is a processed meat, so it definitely isn't a "health food."
-However, it is generally acceptable to eat moderate amounts of bacon on a low-carb diet.
+Bacon is a processed meat, and therefore definitely not a health food.
+However, it’s generally acceptable to eat moderate amounts of bacon on a low-carb diet.

-Just try to buy your bacon locally, without artificial ingredients, and make sure not to burn your bacon when cooking it.
+Try to buy your bacon locally, without artificial ingredients, and make sure not to burn it during cooking.

-However, keep in mind that a lot of the jerky available at the store is highly processed and unhealthy.
+However, keep in mind that a lot of the jerky available at stores is highly processed and unhealthy.
 Your best bet is to make your own.

 Carbs: Depends on the type.
-If it's just meat and seasoning then it should be close to zero.
+If it’s purely meat and seasoning then it should be close to zero.

 Other Low-Carb Meats

-Like meat, pretty much all fish and seafood contains next to no carbohydrate.
+Like meat, almost all types of fish and seafood contain next to no carbs.

-Salmon is among the most popular types of fish among health conscious individuals, for a good reason.
+Salmon is one of the most popular types of fish among health-conscious individuals — for good reason.

-It is a type of fatty fish, meaning that it contains significant amounts of heart-healthy fats, in this case omega-3 fatty acids.
+It’s a fatty fish, which means it contains significant amounts of heart-healthy fats — in this case omega-3 fatty acids.

-Salmon is also loaded with B12, iodine, and contains a decent amount of vitamin D3.
+Salmon is also loaded with vitamin B12, iodine and a decent amount of vitamin D3.

 Like salmon, trout is a type of fatty fish that is loaded with omega-3 fatty acids and other important nutrients.

-Sardines are oily fish that are generally eaten almost whole, with bones and everything.
+Sardines are oily fish that are generally eaten almost whole, including their bones.

-Sardines are among the most nutrient-dense foods on the planet, and contain almost every single nutrient that the human body needs.
+Sardines are among the most nutrient-dense foods on the planet and contain almost every single nutrient that you body needs.